yoer/curlpp/README.md

 ##Pre-requisites:
 * you should download [libcurl](http://curl.haxx.se/download.html) and build it
-* you need `libcurl.lib`, and need directory in your lib path
+* you need `libcurl.lib`, and need directory in your lib path of IDE or makefile
-* you need header files in `include/curl` folder from libcurl, and need directory in your include path
+* you need header files in `include/curl` folder from libcurl, and need directory in your include path of IDE or makefile

 ##Sample
 ```cpp